bhargavdeshpande/GitHub_Notification_Bot/DESIGN.md

 User must have signed in to the GitHub account through this extension<br>
 2. Main Flow<br>
 Flow 1: User will enable the GitHub notifications [S1].
 Bot will start popping up the GitHub notifications to the user [S2]<br>
-Flow2: User will disable the GitHub notifications [S3].
+Flow 2: User will disable the GitHub notifications [S3].
 Bot will stop showing the GitHub notifications to the user [S4]<br>
 3. Sub Flows<br>
 [S1] User will check option to enable GitHub notifications<br>
 [S2] Bot will stop calling the GitHub notification API<br>